rv-rmcgavin/fe-mentor-ip-locator/README.md

 - My [setup.sh](https://gist.github.com/rv-rmcgavin/7ec4e5b3dcc0dbda30c343e5fcfdff3f) shell script.
 It can be pretty easily adapted to any flow.
 - Set up theme, fonts, and any other global styles based on [style-guide.md](./style-guide.md)
 - I've outlined Inputs & Outputs below separately.
 Now knowing those, I think the best approach will be a mock up to mostly achieve the mobile design.
+- Mocked up basic mobile design with dummy data.
+- Small aside.
+I want to set up airbnb eslint config here.
+- Get the ip address from the form and send the request to the API.